Narsireddy-Konapalli/YOLO-BLOOD-CELL-DETECTION/README.md

     ```txt
     streamlit
     torch
-    torchvision
     opencv-python
     pillow
     numpy
     matplotlib
     ```

-4. Download the pre-trained YOLO model for blood cell detection.
+4. The pre-trained YOLO model is included in the repository, so no need for separate download instructions.

-    (Provide a link or instructions for the model if not included in the repository)

 5. Start the Streamlit app: